norton-archive/lets/README.md

 <h3 id="_where_should_i_start">Where should I start?</h3>
 <p>This README is the only bit of documentation right now.</p>
 <p>The QC (a.k.a.
-QuickCheck, PropEr, etc.) tests underneath the
+QuickCheck) tests underneath the "tests/qc" directory
-"tests/qc" directory should be helpful for understanding the specification and behavior of ETS and LETS.
+should be helpful for understanding the specification and behavior of ETS and LETS.
 These QC tests also illustrate several strategies for testing Erlang Driver-based and NIF-based implementations.</p>

 <h3 id="_what_is_ets_and_dets">What is ETS and DETS?</h3>